 Friend April 2020 “Helping with the Restoration” In 1820, Heavenly Father and Jesus Christ appeared to Joseph Smith.
 The Restoration of the gospel began that day 200 years ago.
 It continues today!
 Here are four ways you can help with the Restoration and prepare for the time when Jesus will return:

-To help your family relate to the experiences described in 3 Nephi 8–9, you could retell or listen to a recording of portions of these chapters in a darkened room.
+To help your children relate to the experiences described in 3 Nephi 8–9, you could retell or listen to a recording of portions of these chapters in a darkened room.
 Discuss what it might have been like to be in darkness for three days.
-Then you could talk about how Jesus Christ is “the light … of the world” (3 Nephi 9:18).
+Then you could talk about why Jesus Christ called Himself the Light of the World (see 3 Nephi 9:18).
+What did Jesus invite the people, and us, to do so He can be our light? (see 3 Nephi 9:20–22).

 Just as the sun is necessary for light which living things on the earth need to live, it is necessary for us to follow Jesus because he is the light that shows the way to Eternal Life.